nasia2612/wine-innovation-engine/README.md

 ### Key findings

 - Ethanol turns out to be almost entirely non-growth-associated.
-- Sugar is not the limiting nutrient in grape juice — it's 150–300 g/L, hugely abundant.
+- Sugar is not the limiting nutrient in grape juice , it's 150–300 g/L, hugely abundant.
 What actually runs out first is nitrogen.
 - Coleman (2007) uses an nth-order polynomial `kd_prime(T)` that rises sharply above 25°C, capturing thermal death at high temperatures.
-- We also studied stuck fermentation, caused by low YAN (<80 mg N/L — this can also cause sluggish, very slow fermentation).
+- We also studied stuck fermentation, caused by low YAN (<80 mg N/L ,this can also cause sluggish, very slow fermentation).
 Stuck fermentation can also be caused by high temperature → high `kd`.

 ### Conclusions

 - **Baseline behavior (14°C, S0=220 g/L, N0=300 mg/L):** the model reaches 65.8 g/L
-  final ethanol (≈8.3% v/v ABV) with 0 g/L residual sugar in ≈212 h — a clean,
+  final ethanol (≈8.3% v/v ABV) with 0 g/L residual sugar in ≈212 h , a clean,
   complete fermentation under adequate-nitrogen conditions.
 - **Validation against Coleman Dataset 2** (stuck-fermentation conditions: S0=265 g/L,
   N0=80 mg/L, T=15°C): the model predicts a max viable biomass of 3.59 g/L against the